-- Later he takes Blackbeard's place in the Shichibukai solely for the fact that his actions during the war convinced the Marines that he was pulling the same con that Blackbeard was (intentionally keeping his bounty low and staying under the radar until he's ready to make his move.
+- Later, he becomes one of the Seven Warlords of the Sea solely for the fact that his actions during the war convinced the Marines that he was pulling the same con that Blackbeard was (intentionally keeping his bounty low and staying under the radar until he's ready to make his move).
 Buggy mistakenly gathering a following of some several hundred of the worst criminals in the world from Impel Down was seen as just a tad similar to Blackbeard's play in the Whitebeard pirates to gain the Yami Yami no Mi.
-He's even got a new nickname: Clown Star Buggy.
+He's even got a new nickname: Genius Jester Buggy.

 - Bob, Agent of HYDRA, is mistaken for badass in Cable & Deadpool when he accidentally knocks out a symbiont dinosaur that he'd been trying to run away from.

 - Knights of the Dinner Table: A series of misunderstandings has Switch convinced that Fat Slob Tank is a cold-blooded killer you would not want to mess with.

 - Tintin: The Red Sea Sharks.
 In a deadly game of cat and mouse between the protagonists' ship and a submarine, Captain Haddock accidentally gets the ship stuck going astern (backwards).
 When this results in a torpedo barely missing the ship, the villains marvel at the Captain's tactics.